 Is milk allergy the same as lactose intolerance?

 No, milk allergy is different from lactose intolerance.
-Milk allergy is an allergic reaction to milk proteins, and lactose intolerance is the inability to digest the lactose sugar found in milk.
+Milk allergy is an allergic reaction to milk proteins, and lactose intolerance is the inability to digest the carbohydrate found in milk (lactose).
 The symptoms of lactose intolerance are usually diarrhea, cramping, and gas.
-If you have a milk allergy, do not consume lactose free products as they likely contain the milk protein you are allergic to.
+If you have a milk allergy, do not consume lactose-free dairy products as they likely contain the milk protein you are allergic to.

 Who can be allergic to milk?